frictionlessdata/website/site/blog/2016-04-30-publish-geo/README.md

 #### See more Geo Data Packages in the [example data packages](https://github.com/frictionlessdata/example-data-packages) GitHub repository.

 ::: tip
-Recommended reading: Find out how to use Frictionless Data software to improve your data publishing workflow in our new and comprehensive [Frictionless Data Field Guide][field-guide].
+Recommended reading: Find out how to use Frictionless Data software to improve your data publishing workflow in our [Introduction][introduction].
 :::

 [dp]: /data-package